jrgns/invoice-factory/Readme.md

 ## Events

 Events are fired everytime the property of an Invoice object is changed.
 This can be used to add custom functionality to the invoice.
-The event is fired on the invoice element, typically `$('#online-invoice')`.
+The event is fired on the invoice element, typically `$('#invoice-factory')`.
 Each event is prefaced with 'invoice-', followed by the property name.
 The new value of the property is passed down as a second parameter to the event handler.

 As an example:

-    $('#online-invoice').on('invoice-to', function(evt, newValue) {
+    $('#invoice-factory').on('invoice-to', function(evt, newValue) {
         alert("We're now sending the invoice to " + newValue);
     });